vaishak10/handy-snippets/README.md

 # Handy-snippets
-These repo consists of short snippets of code which maybe be handy when working on large scale projects
+This repo consists of short snippets of code which maybe be handy when working on large scale projects or to prepare for front-end or javascript technical interviews.

 ## Sections